j4k0xb/Krunker-Editor-Plus/README.md

 ## 🎮 Features
 - Realtime collaborative editing
-- Local database map backups
-- Scale with a precision up to 0.01
+- Input/Show rotation in degrees instead of radians
 - Evaluate math expressions in position/rotation/scale fields
-- Input/Show rotation in degrees instead of radians
 - Keybinds for creating and modifying objects (listed in the *Help* menu)
 - Patches the most recent Krunker Editor when you open it
 - Auto update checks

 ## ⏪ Old features/fixes which have been implemented in the original editor
+- Showing the real hitbox of rotated collidable objects
+- Higher decimal export precision (position, scale)
+- Local database map backups
 - Dark theme
+- Group rotation fix
 - Search bar in the quick add gui
-- Showing the real hitbox of rotated collidable objects
 - alt+click to select objects behind invisible ones or inside groups
-- Higher decimal export precision (position)
-- Group rotation fix
-- Keybinds: toggle collidable, toggle visible, flip x/z
+- Keybinds: toggle collidable, toggle visible, flip x/z, quick add
 - FPS display
 - Render distance
 - Teleport to location